Showing top 0 results 0 results found

 (How do you know what's working?
 Check your chat logs.
 The answers are usually sitting right there.)

 Interactions with chatbots also provide insights into consumer preferences that feed future marketing campaigns and product development.
-The ecommerce businesses that use this data well don't just support customers better.
-They sell smarter.
+The ecommerce businesses that use this data well don't just support customers better — they sell smarter.

 Monitor and improve your chatbots